Energy in Iran: History

 Iran is in a constant battle to use its energy resources more effectively in the face of subsidization and the need for technological advances in energy exploration and production.
-Energy wastage in Iran amounts to six or seven billion dollars (2008).
-The energy consumption in the country is extraordinarily higher than international standards.
+In 2008, energy wastage in Iran amounted to six or seven billion dollars.
+The energy consumption in Iran is extraordinarily higher than international standards.
 Iran paid $84 billion in subsidies for oil, gas and electricity in 2008.

-Iran is one of the most energy-intensive countries of the world, with per capita energy consumption 15 times that of Japan and 10 times that of European Union.
+Iran is one of the most energy-intensive economies of the world, with per capita energy consumption 15 times that of Japan and 10 times that of European Union.
 Also due to huge energy subsidies, Iran is one of the most energy inefficient countries of the world, with the energy intensity three times higher than global average and 2.5 times the middle eastern average.
-Half of the country’s energy is wasted in domestic sector, 3.4 of which is wasted through single-occupancy vehicle use and 2/3 parts of power plants' energy are also wasted.
+In 2014, half of Iran's energy was wasted in the domestic sector, 3.4 of which is wasted through single-occupancy vehicle use.
+2/3 parts of Iranian power plant energy is wasted.

 Iran is one of the leading members of OPEC (Organization of Petroleum Exporting Countries) and the Organization of Gas Exporting Countries (GECF).
-Iran received $47 billion in oil export revenues, which accounts for about 50% of state revenues.
-Natural gas and oil consumption both account for about half of Iran’s domestic energy consumption.
+In 2008, Iran received $47 billion in oil export revenues, which accounts for about 50% of state revenues.
+Natural gas and oil consumption both account for about half of Iran's domestic energy consumption.
 With its heavy dependence on oil and gas revenues Iran continues to explore for new sources of natural gas and oil.
-Recently Iran has focused its energy sector on the exploration of the South Pars offshore natural gas fields in the Persian Gulf.
+Since 2009, Iran has focused its energy sector on the exploration of the South Pars offshore natural gas fields in the Persian Gulf.

 Iran has become self-sufficient in designing, building and operating dams and power plants and it has won a good number of international bids in competition with foreign firms.

-Energy generation capacity of Iranian thermal power plants reached 173 terawatt hours in 2007, accounting for 17.9 percent of energy production in the Middle East and African region.
-Natural gas has been the main energy in Iran in 2007, comprising over 55 percent of energy needs, while oil and hydroelectricity accounted for 42 and 2 percent respectively.
-The region’s energy need will increase by 26.8 percent until 2012.
+In 2007, energy generation capacity of Iranian thermal power plants reached 173 terawatt hours, accounting for 17.9 percent of energy production in the Middle East and African region.
+In 2007, Natural gas was the main energy source in Iran, comprising over 55 percent of energy needs, with oil and hydroelectricity accounting for 42 and 2 percent respectively.
+The region's energy need will increase by 26.8 percent until 2012.
 In 2017, the fuel consumption in Iran was equivalent to 5.5 million barrels of fuel per day (bpd), the rate of which is considered as the highest energy consumption rate in the world in terms of energy intensity.

 Energy plays an important role in Iranian politics.
 Robert Baer in his 2008 book The Devil We Know: Dealing with the New Iranian Superpower argued that Iran had attained the status of an energy superpower and was on its way to become a military-political superpower.

-Iran plans to create an energy saving company in conjunction with the Iranian subsidy reform plan (2014).
+Iran plans to create an energy saving company in conjunction with the 2014 Iranian subsidy reform plan.